overclocked-2124/OMRChecker/QUICKSTART.md

 ✅ Error handling and validation
 ✅ Save & reuse configurations

-Enjoy your new OMRChecker web interface with complete UI builders! 🚀
+Enjoy your new OMRChecker web interface with AI-powered Smart Detection! 🚀✨